-- Talking to parents/carers before their child starts school at induction meetings. - Arranging, where possible, visits by the teacher to all children in their home setting or childcare provision prior to their starting school. - Providing a handbook of information about commencing Reception and Nursery at Rowlatts Mead Primary Academy. - Inviting parents/carers and children the opportunity to spend time in Nursery Class for three induction visits before starting school. - Providing an induction meeting for Reception and Nursery parents/carers to meet with staff to discuss school routines, expectations and to answer any questions parents/carers may have. - Providing a parent support pack with resources and information of each terms topics and key learning points. - Operating an open door policy for parents/carers with any queries or concerns.
-Conversely, if Foundation staff have concerns about the progress of a child, they will immediately approach parents and carers to discuss them. - Written contact through the school newsletters. - Inviting parents to attend informal meetings about areas of the curriculum, such as phonics or reading. - Sharing regularly the children's 'Learning Journey' with parents/carers and valuing the on-going contributions to this from parents/carers. - Offering two parent/teacher consultation meetings per year at which their child's progress is discussed. - Sending a written report on their child's attainment and progress at the end of their time in reception and nursery. - Parents are invited to a range of activities throughout the school year such as assemblies, workshops, Christmas productions and sports day etc. - Offering opportunities for parents and carers to visit the school on a volunteer basis to assist with the children's learning e.g. hearing readers. - Using WEDUC as a communication tool with parents and to set homework.
+- Talking to parents/carers before their child starts school at induction meetings. - Arranging, where possible, visits by the teacher to all children in their home setting or childcare provision prior to their starting school. - Providing a handbook of information about commencing Reception and Nursery at Rowlatts Mead Primary Academy. - Inviting parents/carers and children the opportunity to spend time in Nursery Class for three induction visits before starting school. - Providing an induction meeting for Reception and Nursery parents/carers to meet with staff to discuss school routines, expectations and to answer any questions parents/carers may have. - Providing a termly curriculum newsletter with information of each terms topics and key learning points. - Operating an open door policy for parents/carers with any queries or concerns.
+Conversely, if Foundation staff have concerns about the progress of a child, they will immediately approach parents and carers to discuss them. - Online communication through Class Dojo with a translation feature for parents with EAL. - Inviting parents to attend informal meetings about areas of the curriculum, such as phonics or reading. - Offering two parent/teacher consultation meetings per year at which their child's progress is discussed. - Sending a written report on their child's attainment and progress at the end of their time in reception and nursery. - Parents are invited to a range of activities throughout the school year such as assemblies, workshops, Christmas productions and sports day etc.